sandeepdhakal/abm-trust/README.md

 # Agent-based model

 Scripts to run an agent-based model simulation of cooperation and trust with tags for migration decisions.
+The results of this study have been published in the journal _Royal Society Open Science_.\
+Dhakal S, Chiong R, Chica M, Han TA.
+2022 Evolution of cooperation and trust in an N-player social dilemma game with tags for migration decisions. _R.
+Soc.
+Open Sci._ **9**: 212000. https://doi.org/10.1098/rsos.212000

 ## Installation